awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper-with-screenos.md

 You can test the gateway configuration for each tunnel\.

-**To test the customer gateway configuration for each tunnel**
+**To test the customer gateway device configuration for each tunnel**

-1. On your customer gateway, determine whether the BGP status is `Established`\.
+1. On your customer gateway device, determine whether the BGP status is `Established`\.

    It takes approximately 30 seconds for a BGP peering to be established\.

-1. Ensure that the customer gateway is advertising a route to the virtual private gateway\.
+1. Ensure that the customer gateway device is advertising a route to the virtual private gateway\.
 The route may be the default route \(`0.0.0.0/0`\) or a more specific route you prefer\.

 When properly established, your BGP peering should be receiving one route from the virtual private gateway corresponding to the prefix that your VPC integration team specified for the VPC \(for example, `10.0.0.0/24`\)\.
 If the BGP peering is established, you are receiving a prefix, and you are advertising a prefix, your tunnel is configured correctly\.
 Make sure that both tunnels are in this state\.